Skip to main content

 Note

 The AI Chat Control allows you to embed an interactive, Copilot-inspired chat interface in your WPF application.
-It uses BlazorWebView to host the DevExpress Blazor AI Chat component (DxAIChat).
+The control uses BlazorWebView to host the DevExpress Blazor AI Chat component (DxAIChat).

 WPF AI Chat Control, DevExpress